pazworld/Polidog.Todo/README.md

 ```

-"CURIE"s help providing links to resource documentation.
-It gives you a reserved link relation 'curies' which you can use to hint at the location of resource documentation.
+**CURIE** help providing links to resource documentation.
+It gives you a reserved link relation `curies` which you can use to hint at the location of resource documentation.

-Links in turn can then prefix their 'rel' with a CURIE name.
+Links in turn can then prefix their `rel` with a CURIE name.
 Associating the `todo` link with the doc documentation CURIE results in a link `rel` set to `pt:todo`.

 To retrieve documentation about the `todo` resource, the client will expand the associated CURIE link with the actual link's 'rel'.
 This would result in a URL `/docs/?rel=todo` which is expected to return documentation about this resource.